Aamirmk9/AISchool-Stock-AI/README.md

 # Usage

-1. Training a New Model
+**1. Training a New Model**

 Run the stock_trainer.py script to train a new AI model:
 ```bash
 python stock_trainer.py
 ```
 Use the GUI to input a stock ticker and start the training process.
 The script will fetch data, train the model, and save it to "models/trained_model.pkl"

-2. Predicting Stock Signals
+**2. Predicting Stock Signals**

-Run the predict_stocks.py script to generate trading signals for predefined tickers:
+First edit the predict_stocks.py and add the ticker that you want to generate a trading signal for into the ticker = ' ' area.
+Then run predict_stocks.py:
 ```bash
 python predict_stocks.py
 ```